PredatH0r/ChanSort/readme.md

 **SatcoDX (OEM for ITT, Medion, Nabo, ok., PEAQ, Schaub-Lorenz, Silva-Schneider, Telefunken)**
 Various brands use the same hardware for DVB-S, which exports .sdx files

+**Sharp (and some models from Dyon, Blaupunkt, Hisense, Changhong, alphatronics, JTC Genesis)** Some of these TV share similar hardware and can export/import a .csv file allowing to change the channel order.
+Blaupunkt B40A148TCSFHD, B32B133T2CSHD, ...
+Changhong LED32E2200ST2, ...
+Dyon Live 22 Pro, Live 24 Pro, ENTER 32 Pro X, ...
+Hisense LTDN40D50TS, ...
+Sharp LC-xxCFE4142E, LC-xxCFF6002E, LC-xxFI5542E, LC-xxFG5242E, LC-xxUI7552E, LC-xxUI7652E, xxBJ1E, xxBJ3E, xxBJ5E, ...

+Depending on the actual TV the import/export function can be part of the regular user menu, a hotel menu or a service menu and the exported files may be different.
+Some models like Sharp Aquos xxBJ1E have a sub menu for exporting.
+You need to export all 4 type of files for the import to work.
+To access the secret hotel / service menus, there are several possible key combinations on the remote control:
+hotel menu: MENU 7906 / MENU 4588
+service menu: MENU 1147 / MENU 11471147 / SOURCE 2580
+Do not make any changes in the service menu, as this could damage your TV.
+Only use the import/export functions.

 **VDR (Linux Video Disk Recorder)**
 Supports the channels.conf file format.